From Canada to Cambodia, we are working together

 Tony Posnett, Ratanak’s Cambodia Field Office Director, leads our Cambodia staff in their service to exploited and vulnerable people in Cambodia.
 He comes to Ratanak with an invaluable skillset and passion for ministry.
 Together with our Cambodia office staff members, they are seeking restoration in some of the darkest places by walking alongside survivors of exploitation and empowering Cambodians to be agents of change.

-Steve Norman, Country Director – United Kingdom
+Steve Norman, National Office Director – United Kingdom

 In April 2008, Steve Norman, a Police Officer of 24 years, chanced upon an article in a Sunday newspaper supplement about a girl who was sold into prostitution at the age of 13.
 The next day he bought the book and read it through the night and into the next day.
 It was through this experience that God broke his heart and placed therein a deep compassion for those in Cambodia.